 However, counterfeiting charges can be applied to crimes that have nothing to do with fake bills.
 Basically, when any good or service is being offered that looks like it originates from a legitimate source, but is in fact an unauthorized reproduction, it is a counterfeit.

-In a news story from 2014, you see a different picture of the same crime.
+In another news story published in 2014, you see a different picture of the same crime.
 Counterfeit goods made in China were seized from a small shop in Eastpointe, Michigan, after a tip was received by police.

 Individual states may have their own laws regarding counterfeiting, but since trafficking counterfeit goods is an interstate and international business, it is punished exclusively by the United States Congress.
 In addition, counterfeiting has become a big business.
 In the year 2013, Homeland Security seized counterfeit goods valued at over $1.7 billion at U.S. borders.